Catholic Church in Indonesia: Demographics

-The Indonesian Central Statistic Bureau (BPS) conducts a census every 10 years.
+The Statistics Indonesia (BPS) conducts a census every 10 years.
 Data available from 2000 drew on 201,241,999 survey responses.
 BPS estimated that the census missed 4.6 million people.
 The BPS report indicated that 85.1 per cent of the population label themselves Muslim, 9.2 per cent Protestant, 3.5 per cent Catholic, 1.81 per cent Hindu, 0.84 per cent Buddhist, and 0.2 per cent "other," including traditional indigenous religions, other Christian groups, and Judaism.
 The country's religious composition remains a politically charged issue; as some Christians, Hindus, and members of other minority faiths argue that the census undercounted non-Muslims.
 The 2000 BPS then claims 88.22% of the population would be Muslim if the missed 4.6 million people were counted.
 In 2018, Indonesia made another census by the Badan Pusat Statistik Indonesia.
 The results stated that 86.7% of Indonesians are Muslims, 10.72% Christians (7.6% Protestants, 3.12% Roman Catholic), 1.74% Hindus, 0.77% Buddhists and 0.07% others.